Director identification number

 1. Are there any changes to existing company notification requirements?

-No. The director ID requirement does not replace or change existing requirements to keep company records updated.
-For example, directors must still notify their company of changes in address or other details.
-The company will still need to notify ASIC of any changes for the public record.
+No. The director ID requirement doesn't replace or change existing requirements to keep company records updated.
+For example, directors must notify their company of changes in address or other details.
+The company still needs to notify ASIC of any changes for the public record.

 2. Am I required to provide my director ID to ASIC or companies?